crucials/qna/README.md

 ### backend

-built as rest api with python and flask. most of the data are stored in **mongo db**, code formatted with flake8
+built as rest api with python and flask. most of the data are stored in **mongo db**, code formatted with flake8 and has unit tests made with pytest

 using json web tokens for auth and **redis** for ip-based rate limiting